jennie/community-manual/community-guidelines/how-to-present-at-a-speaker-social.md

+# How to Present at a Speaker Social

 ## Who presents at DMG Speaker Socials?

 Any trans or cis woman, genderqueer, nonbinary or Two Spirit individual with a project related to interactive/immersive media art, computer or analog games!